Don Carothers: College career

 Carothers first attended the University of Iowa on a basketball scholarship.
 He transferred to Bradley University and was a letterman in football, basketball and track for the Braves.
 He was a member of the Braves basketball team that won the 1957 NIT championship.
 Carothers was also the team's leading receiver and punter in football his senior season.
 He was later inducted into the Bradley University Athletic Hall of Fame.

 Professional career

-Carothers was selected by the Chicago Cardinals of the National Football League (NFL) with the 118th pick in the 1957 NFL draft.
+Carothers was selected by the Chicago Cardinals of the National Football League (NFL) in the tenth round with the 118th overall pick in the 1957 NFL draft.
 He signed with the Cardinals on June 3, 1958, after his senior year at Bradley.
 He was released by the Cardinals on September 15, 1958.
 Carothers signed with the AFL's Denver Broncos in 1960 and played in three games for the team during the 1960 season.

 Carothers played for the Rock Island Raiders of the Professional Football League of America in 1965, catching seven passes for 93 yards while also punting six times for 185 yards.
 He was an assistant coach for the renamed Quad City Raiders of the Continental Football League in 1968.